1919 Alabama Crimson Tide football team: Howard (AL)

 Behind a strong passing game, Alabama defeated the Howard (now known as Samford University) Bulldogs 48–0 at Tuscaloosa.
 Touchdowns in the game were scored twice each by Mullie Lenoir] and Riggs Stephenson and one apiece by Isaac M. Boone, Tram Sessions and Joe Sewell.
 In the game, the Crimson offense was dominant both running and passing the ball in the victory.
-The victory improved Alabama's all-time record against Howard to 8–0.